-If you leave the programme before you qualify for a degree you can qualify for a Postgraduate Certificate in Humanities (C20) after successfully completing 60 credits including a postgraduate foundation module, or a Postgraduate Diploma in Humanities (D35) with 120 credits including a postgraduate foundation module and a subject module.
+If you leave the programme before you qualify for a degree you can qualify for a Postgraduate Certificate in Humanities (C20) after successfully completing either A860 or A863, or a Postgraduate Diploma in Humanities (D35) if you have studied A860 and A861.

 As a student of The Open University, you should be aware of the content of the following regulations:

 These regulations are also available on our Essential Documents website.